SharpBit/brawlstats/README.rst

 Features
 ~~~~~~~~

-- Cover the full API
+- Covers the full API
 - Easy to use async or sync client

 Installation